Photo: Thomas Quine / Wikimedia Commons

 Price: €300–4,000/night | Location: Széchenyi István tér 5-6, Budapest 1051

-Four Seasons Gresham Palace Budapest (the most extraordinary Art Nouveau building in Central Europe — the 1906 Gresham Life Assurance Company palace by Zsigmond Quittner, the extraordinary Zsolnay ceramic mosaics (the finest ceramic tilework on any commercial building in the world), the extraordinary wrought-iron peacock gate (the most beautiful iron gate in Europe — the extraordinary 6m peacock gates at the main entrance, the most photographed architectural detail in Budapest)) is the finest hotel in Central Europe:
+The Gresham Palace is the greatest Art Nouveau building in Central Europe: the 1906 Gresham Life Assurance Company palace by Zsigmond Quittner, with Zsolnay ceramic mosaics unmatched on any commercial building in the world and the wrought-iron peacock gate — the 6m gates at the main entrance, the most photographed architectural detail in Budapest.
+As a hotel, it leads the region.

-The extraordinary Chain Bridge Suite (the only hotel suite in the world where the extraordinary Chain Bridge is the primary view — the extraordinary floor-to-ceiling windows directly above the extraordinary Széchenyi István tér (the most beautiful public square in Budapest) with the extraordinary Chain Bridge and the extraordinary Buda Castle and the extraordinary Matthias Church all simultaneously visible), the extraordinary Kollázs restaurant (the finest brasserie in Budapest — the extraordinary Art Nouveau dining room), and the extraordinary spa (the finest hotel spa in Budapest — the extraordinary glass-ceilinged pool in the Zsolnay ceramic original basement).
+The Chain Bridge Suite is the only hotel suite in the world with the Chain Bridge as its primary view: floor-to-ceiling windows directly above Széchenyi István tér, Budapest’s loveliest public square, with the bridge, Buda Castle, and Matthias Church all simultaneously visible.
+Kollázs is the best brasserie in the city, set in an Art Nouveau dining room, and the spa — with a glass-ceilinged pool in the original Zsolnay ceramic basement — is the best hotel spa in Budapest.

 Pest City Center — Historic Grandeur